B1gN0Se/AI-Cyber-Agent/README.md

 # AI-Cyber-Agent

 This is an experimental, autonomous AI agent designed for cybersecurity tasks.
-It leverages the reasoning capabilities of Large Language Models (LLMs) like DeepSeek via the **OpenRouter API** to automate penetration testing workflows.
-The agent operates directly on your command line, making decisions and executing tools to achieve a given objective.
+Its core feature is a flexible Large Language Model (LLM) integration, supporting both the diverse models available through the **OpenRouter API** (like DeepSeek) and self-hosted local LLMs for offline and privacy-focused operations (**Ollama**).
+The agent leverages the reasoning of these models to automate penetration testing workflows, operating directly on your command line to make decisions and execute tools to achieve a given objective.

 ## How It Works: